Board of Directors

 Devon was president of the Manitoba Association of Chiefs of Police and was awarded the Lieutenant Governor’s Award for the Advancement of Inter-religious Understanding in 2017.

-Devon has served on numerous boards and is a strong advocate for community focused groups.
+Devon has served on numerous boards and is a strong advocate for community-focused groups.

 Yvonne Niego is the Nunavut Deputy Minister of Environment.
 She came to the position with more than 25 years of experience in Nunavut’s justice system, as well as 8 years as Assistant Deputy or Deputy Minister in the Nunavut government.

-Yvonne was the first female Inuk from Nunavut to become a full regular member of the RCMP, and was also the first female Inuk from Nunavut to be promoted to Corporal, and then Sergeant.
+Yvonne was the first female Inuk from Nunavut to become a full regular member of the RCMP and was also the first female Inuk from Nunavut to be promoted to Corporal, and then Sergeant.
 Her extensive experience within the RCMP led to roles with the Community and Aboriginal Policing Directorate in Ottawa and as a non-commissioned officer providing oversight on community policing initiatives across Nunavut.

-Yvonne has been involved with a variety of community and territorial organizations, with areas of focus in community policing and drug prevention, firearms safety, family violence, children and youth wellness, and suicide prevention.
+Yvonne has been involved with a variety of community and territorial organizations, with areas of focus on community policing and drug prevention, firearms safety, family violence, children and youth wellness, and suicide prevention.
 Yvonne is a past president of the Embrace Life Council, a non-profit suicide prevention organization in Iqaluit, and was a member of the implementation committee for the Nunavut Suicide Prevention Strategy.

-Dr. McNaughton works with many professional groups both within and beyond healthcare, designing and delivering curriculum, assessments, evaluation programs, research projects and remediation activities.
+Dr. McNaughton works with many professional groups both within and beyond healthcare, designing and delivering curriculum, assessments, evaluation programs, research projects, and remediation activities.

 She is an Assistant Professor in the School of Public Health at the University of Toronto and a Scientist with the Wilson Centre for Research in Education.